-How much Council Tax will I pay for a property in Monmouthshire Council?
+How much Council Tax will I pay for a property in Monmouthshire Council in 2021?

 Are Chepstow conveyancing fees fixed?

-Some conveyancing solicitors in Chepstow offer services on an hourly basis others work on a fixed fee.
+Some conveyancing solicitors in Chepstow offer services on an hourly basis.

-If, for any reason at all, your house sale or purchase does not go ahead, you are covered by our No Move, No Fee guarantee.
+If, for any reason at all, your house sale or purchase does not go ahead, you would be covered by a No Move, No Fee guarantee.